 - At Ashbrook School, our children's wellbeing is our number one priority.
 To help the children develop an understanding of their emotions we use a key text 'The Colour Monster'. - During their time at Ashbrook children become familiar with the language used to describe a range of feelings that we all experience.
-We support children by validating their feelings. - How do we use 'colour monsters' to support children? - The children learn about the feelings associated with the different colour monsters and then add their named stick into the corresponding jars in class.
-Staff will support children if they are feeling sad, worried, angry or upset. - Understanding children are their emotions is key to their success in school.
+We support children by validating their feelings. - The children learn about the feelings associated with the different colour monsters and then add their named stick into the corresponding jars in class.
+Staff will support children if they are feeling sad, worried, angry or upset. - Understanding children and their emotions is key to their success in school.
 Sometimes we support beyond the colour monsters through early help and other nurture arrangements in school.